This post may contain affiliate links. See our affiliate disclosure for more.

 There’s a place for self-promotion.
 But self-promotion should be secondary to the main event: creating work that enlightens and informs, uncovers interesting new angles on old topics, or resonates with peoples’ deeply-held experiences.

 What’s the secret to producing high-caliber writing like this?
 Time and practice.
 There are no easy shortcuts to generating exceptional quality work—that’s what makes it so rare and valuable.
 But there are ways to make sure you’re learning how to become a freelance writer who manages their writing time effectively and progresses their skills.
 I’ve outlined a few strategies in the tips below.

-- Keep a writing log.
 American philosopher Jason Brennan, who has authored (or co-authored) more than seven books and countless articles, recommends logging at least 20 hours of focused writing time per week and keeping track of it.
 And no cheating!
 When you’re in a writing block, stay focused.
-Don’t check email.
+Don’t check your email.
 Don’t quickly glance at Twitter.
 Just write.

 - Avoid looping.
 Ever caught yourself rewriting the same paragraph for the fifth time or fiddling with a sentence for more than twenty minutes until it was just right?
 You might have been caught in a thought loop.
 This is where your brain defaults to old patterns to avoid the hard work of generating new ideas.
 The key to stopping loops is noticing that you’re in one, which is challenging, but possible.
 Developing your mindfulness skills—whether that’s a formal meditation habit or just the daily practice of becoming more present—can help you better recognize and stop thought loops in their tracks.